 Which court will hear my matter?

-As this is a summary offence, the matter will be heard and finalised in the Local Court.
+As this is a summary offence, the Local court will hear and finalise the matter.

 The maximum penalty for obscene exposure is a $1,100 fine or imprisonment for six months.